Reverse Lunges: Benefits, Muscles Worked, and How to Do

 If you’re looking to mix up your routine or find exercises that complement the reverse lunge, consider these alternatives:

-- Forward Lunge: A more traditional lunge where you step forward instead of back, offering a slightly different muscle activation pattern.
+- Forward Lunges: A traditional lunge where you step forward instead of back, offering a slightly different muscle activation pattern.

 - Split Squat: A static version of the lunge where your feet remain in a split stance as you lower and raise your body, providing a more focused workout for the quads and glutes.